hamzafer/cursor-hooks/README.md

 # Cursor Hooks Examples

-This repository provides ready-to-use examples and documentation for Cursor's [Agent Hooks](https://cursor.com/docs/agent/hooks).
-Hooks let you observe, control, or extend the agent loop by running custom scripts that communicate with Cursor over stdio using JSON.
+This repo gives you copy‑paste ready recipes for Cursor's [Agent Hooks](https://cursor.com/docs/agent/hooks).
+Hooks are lightweight scripts that exchange JSON with Cursor so you can observe, block, or mutate agent behavior.

-## What Are Hooks?

-Hooks run before or after key stages in Cursor's agent loop.
-By reacting to these stages you can:

-- run formatters or linters after Cursor edits a file
-- audit every command before it executes
-- redact secrets before the agent reads a file
-- block risky operations or enforce policy gates

-Each hook definition points to an executable script.
-Cursor streams JSON input to the script on stdin, and expects a JSON response on stdout.

-## Quick Start
+## Quickstart: Format Hook

-1. Create a hooks configuration file at `~/.cursor/hooks.json`:
+Create a minimal hook that runs after every file edit.

+1. Write `~/.cursor/hooks.json`:

    ```json
    {